jlidw/awesome-AI-for-spatial-interpolation-papers/README.md

 >> \[2\]: Li, Jin, and Andrew D. Heap.
 A review of spatial interpolation methods for environmental scientists.
 (2008): 137-145.

-### Spatial Interpolation vs. Spatial Prediction/Inference
+### Spatial Interpolation vs. Spatial Inference/Prediction/Estimation
-Todo
+Will add the corresponding discussion later.

-### Interpolation vs. Imputation
+### Spatial Interpolation vs. Time Series Imputation
-Todo
+Spatial interpolation is to “predict” data for **any locations with no historical observations** according to sparse station observations.
+This problem is fundamentally different and more challenging than multivariate time-series imputation, which assumes data at **certain locations** is **partially missing across time**.

 ## Papers
 ### Spatial Interpolation